karunakarrao/DevOps/Docker/Docker-notes.md

 build:
 ---------------------
+create a Dockerfile, then build the docker file using the below

+	$ docker build . --> this will build the image with out any tags or name for your build
+	$ docker image tag container-ID my_custom_nginx:latest --> this will add tags to the image
-	$ docker build . -t custom-tag1 --> directory should container `Dockerfile` to build the docker image
+	$ docker build . -t custom-tag1 --> directory should contain `Dockerfile` to build the docker image

 	$ docker build https://github.com/karunakarrao/my-nignx  --> to build the image from a git repo
 	$ docker build https://github.com/karunakarrao/my-nginx#branchname --> can also specify the branch
 	$ docker build https://github.com/karunakarrao/my-nginx:<build-folder-name> --> this way we can pass the directory

 	$ docker build -f Dockerfile.dev https://github.com/karunakarrao/my-nginx:<build-folder-name>

 tag:
 ---------------------
+	$ docker image tag container-ID custom_name:custom_tag
 	$ docker image tag httpd:alpine httpd:customv1 --> rename the tagged value with custom name
 	$ docker image tag httpd:alpine gcr.io/company/httpd:customv1